Kanerix/backend-example/README.md

 ## Information

-The purpose of this project is to learn and document how the diffrent parts of creating an API for production work.
+The purpose of this project is to learn and document how the different parts of creating an API for production work.
 This is not meant to be used as a library as it is simply just for learning and exploration purposes.